bbauska/JS-Programs/README.md

 <p>In summary:</p>
 <ul>
-  <li>♦ this: Refers to the current execution context.</li>
+  <li>this: Refers to the current execution context.</li>
-  <li>♦ call: Invokes a function with a specific value for this and individually passed arguments.</li>
+  <li>call: Invokes a function with a specific value for this and individually passed arguments.</li>
-  <li>♦ apply: Similar to call, but arguments are passed as an array.</li>
+  <li>apply: Similar to call, but arguments are passed as an array.</li>
-  <li>♦ bind: Creates a new function with this and arguments fixed.</li>
+  <li>bind: Creates a new function with this and arguments fixed.</li>
 </ul>

 <p>These methods ore useful for controlling the context of this in different